Local Development Orders (LDO) and Community Right to Build Order (CRTBO)

 Local Development Orders and Community Right to Build Orders have a similar function by helping to smooth the planning process for specific types of development.
 They are intended to provide greater certainty, along with saving time and money by all involved.

-The main difference is that Local Development Orders (LDOs) must be made by the Council, whereas Community Right to Build Orders (CRTBOs) are done through a process similar to neighbourhood planning by parish groups or local forums.
+The main difference is that Local Development Orders (LDOs) must be made by the council, whereas Community Right to Build Orders (CRTBOs) are done through a process similar to neighbourhood planning by parish groups or local forums.

 Local Development Orders (LDOs)

-These were introduced in the Planning & Compulsory Purchase Act 2004 and allow local planning authorities to remove the need for the need to apply for initial planning permission on certain specified development in defined area(s).
+These were introduced in the Planning and Compulsory Purchase Act 2004 and allow local planning authorities to remove the need for the need to apply for initial planning permission on certain specified development in defined area(s).
 The 2008 Planning Act removed the requirement for these to only be used where implementing policies in adopted Local Development Documents but more widely in appropriate situations where the impacts are acceptable to promote economic, social or environmental gains for the area.

-The role and process of an LDO extending permitted development rights in a Local planning Authority area is set out in the National Planning Policy Guidance.
+The role and process of an LDO extending permitted development rights in a Local planning Authority area is set out in the National Planning Policy Guidance

 The procedures for making a Local Development Order are set out in sections 61A to 61D and Schedule 4A of the Town and Country Planning Act 1990, as amended by section 38 and 41 of the Town and Country Planning (Development Management Procedure) (England) Order (DMPO) 2015.

-Arun District Council has embraced the use of Local Development Orders (LDOs) at Butlins, in regard to supporting the Horticultural sector and is pursuing the development of one for Enterprise Bognor Regis.
+Arun District Council has embraced the use of Local Development Orders at Butlins, in regard to supporting the Horticultural sector and is pursuing the development of one for Enterprise Bognor Regis.

-Material on the Local Development Orders page constitutes the Council’s formal Planning Register for Local Development Orders as required by the Development Management Procedure Oder 2015 as amended.
+Material on the Local Development Orders page constitutes the council’s formal Planning Register for Local Development Orders as required by the Development Management Procedure Oder 2015 as amended.

-Horticulture Local Development Order (LDO)
+Horticulture Local Development Order

-Following Full Council on 14 September 2016 Arun District Councillors agreed a Local Development Order (LDO) for the horticulture sector.
+Following Full Council on 14 September 2016 Arun District Councillors agreed a Local Development Order for the horticulture sector.
 The LDO for horticulture has been approved for use for 10 years from the date of its adoption.
 During this period it will be subject to ongoing review.

-Horticulture is a key employment sector in the Arun District and is particularly concentrated in a number of localities.
-The Council’s Economic Strategy to 2026 identifies the Horticulture Sector as one of four key sectors which are particularly strong in the local economy with good opportunities for economic development and job creation.
+Horticulture is a key employment sector in the Arun district and is particularly concentrated in a number of localities.
+The council’s economic strategy to 2026 identifies the horticulture sector as one of four key sectors which are particularly strong in the local economy with good opportunities for economic development and job creation.
 While the sector has significant potential for growth, it faces issues in relation to economies of scale, the quality of existing infrastructure, and production costs.
-The Council is committed to assisting the Horticulture Sector to respond effectively to these issues through the policies in its development plan and the proposed LDO.
+The council is committed to assisting the Horticulture Sector to respond effectively to these issues through the policies in its development plan and the proposed LDO.

 Local Development Order